Methylphenidate Oral SolutionPronunciation

 Methylphenidate is a racemic mixture comprised of the d- and l-threo enantiomers.
 The d-threo enantiomer is more pharmacologically active than the l-threo enantiomer.

-Methylphenidate HCl is a central nervous system (CNS) stimulant.
+Methylphenidate Hydrochloride is a central nervous system (CNS) stimulant.

 The mode of therapeutic action in humans is not completely understood, but methylphenidate presumably activates the brain stem arousal system and cortex to produce its stimulant effect.
 Methylphenidate is thought to block the reuptake of norepinephrine and dopamine into the presynaptic neuron and increase the release of these monoamines into the extraneuronal space.

-There is neither specific evidence which clearly establishes the mechanism whereby methylphenidate hydrochloride produces its mental and behavioral effects in children, nor conclusive evidence regarding how these effects relate to the condition of the central nervous system.
+There is neither specific evidence which clearly establishes the mechanism whereby Methylphenidate Hydrochloride Oral Solution produces its mental and behavioral effects in children, nor conclusive evidence regarding how these effects relate to the condition of the central nervous system.

 In humans, methylphenidate is metabolized primarily via deesterification to alpha-phenylpiperidine acetic acid (PPA, ritalinic acid).
 The metabolite has little or no pharmacologic activity.